What are the benefits of using time tracking for construction and real estate businesses?

 Time reporting and insights

-If you are using your preferred time tracking solution exclusively to keep an eye on your employees, you are missing out on many opportunities this type of software offers.
+If you are using your preferred timesheet tracking solution exclusively to keep an eye on your employees, you are missing out on many opportunities this type of software offers.
 While following your short-term goals is a good strategy, you should also utilize all the reporting features you can.